scribe-org/Scribe-Data/CONTRIBUTING.md

 ## Pull requests

 Good pull requests - patches, improvements and new features - are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.
-Note that all contributions to this project will be made under [the specified license](https://github.com/andrewtavis/CC0-Mockups/blob/main/LICENSE.txt).
+Note that all contributions to this project will be made under [the specified license](https://github.com/scribe-org/Scribe-Data/blob/main/LICENSE.txt) and should follow the coding indentation and style standards (contact us if unsure).

-**Please ask first** before embarking on any significant pull request, otherwise you risk spending a lot of time working on something that the contributors might not want to merge into the project.
+**Please ask first** before embarking on any significant pull request (implementing features, refactoring code, etc), otherwise you risk spending a lot of time working on something that the developers might not want to merge into the project.
 With that being said, major additions are very appreciated!

 When making a contribution, adhering to the [GitHub flow](https://guides.github.com/introduction/flow/index.html) process is the best way to get your work merged: